Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Experiments

 \subsubsection{Multi-objective Reward}

-To verify the necessity of multi-objective rewards in RL, we evaluate the rewriter’s ability to retain public information when trained using only the privacy-related reward $R = \exp(-p \cdot r_{\text{pri}})$, as shown in Figure \ref{fig:ablation2}.
+To verify the necessity of multi-objective rewards in RL, we evaluate the rewriter’s ability when using only the privacy-related reward $R = \exp(-p \cdot r_{\text{pri}})$, as shown in Figure \ref{fig:ablation2}.
 It can be observed that omitting the constraint on $r_{\text{pub}}$ in the reward function leads to excessive removal of non-private content, reducing the model’s ability to preserve relevant public information and potentially impacting downstream task performance.